 Narcissistic people are famous for lacking insight, so they don’t accept responsibility for much in any real way.
 Instead, they work around people.
 They lie, manipulate, and gaslight instead of really caring or making an effort to compromise.
 Empathy is not part of a narcissist’s skillset.
 Truth and their partner’s happiness are never more important than their own needs.

-Relationships with a narcissist often require too much pretending or capitulation to foster much happiness.
+Narcissistic Relationships often require too much pretending or capitulation to foster much happiness.
 And if you’ve been trapped in a narcissistic abuse cycle, you can be left with a nervous system that is constantly firing and misfiring.
 If you’ve endured years of emotional and/or physical abuse then your life with a narcissist may also be contributing to C-PTSD.

 Remember; being perfect and having the perfect relationship aren’t realistic goals.
 Don’t make the decision to stay without all the facts and some serious soul-searching.
 You needn’t be ashamed or embarrassed to reach out for help.
 And if you have suffered from narcissistic abuse